gpuwangge/SystemCLab/README.md

 build libs are here: msvc10\SystemC\x64\Debug
 ## Visual Studio 2022 Compatibility
 This project is created with Visual Studio 2019
-If open with Visual Studio 2022, a window will pop up to ask for upgrade Platform Toolset from v142 to v143 The project should build fine
+If open with Visual Studio 2022, a window will pop up to ask for upgrading Platform Toolset from v142 to v143
+The project should build fine